How to Sell Online to Generation Z

 Whether you’re on Facebook, Twitter, Instagram, or Pinterest (or whichever social media platform you choose), social media offers great options for targeting your ideal customer.
 One of the best targeting options is the geographic one - ideal for local businesses.

-Some apps and companies find success by focussing on local events and promotions.
+Some apps and companies find success by focusing on local events and promotions.
 Here are a few examples:

 Groupon has been around for a while and there are some similar services out there, but it might be something to keep in mind for your local business as well.